mnooner256/pyqrcode/README.md

 >>> life = QRCode('''MR. CREOSOTE: Better get a bucket.
 I'm going to throw up.
     MAITRE D: Uh, Gaston!
 A bucket for monsieur.
 There you are, monsieur.''')
 ```
-There is one other encoding for Kanji characters, this is unimplemented at this
+There is one other encoding that is used for Kanji characters.
+This encoding
-time because I don't speak Japanese.
-If anyone wants to help me write an
+is unimplemented at this time because I don't speak Japanese.
+If anyone wants
-encoder for Kanji, shoot me an email.
+to help me write an encoder for Kanji, shoot me an email.

 ### Manually Setting The QR Code's Properties ###